Add Flutter to your PATH

 If it exists, open the Zsh environment variable file

-in your preferred text editor.
-If it doesn't exist, create the~/.zshenv
+~/.zprofilein your preferred text editor.
+If it doesn't exist, create the~/.zprofilefile. -

 At the end of your

-folder inside your user directory, you'd add the following to the file:bashexport PATH="$HOME/development/flutter/bin:$PATH"
+develop/flutterfolder inside your user directory, you'd add the following to the file:bashexport PATH="$HOME/develop/flutter/bin:$PATH" Save your changes

 Save, then close, the